Supermagnum/diplexer/README.md

 Screenshot from Kicads PCB editor. https://github.com/Supermagnum/diplexer/blob/main/board-picture-kicad.png

 All caps are 2220 (5750 Metric) SMD RF Microwave / High Q ceramic.
+1KV or better.

 They should handle up to 1KW.